-A few weeks back I was visiting Robbie and Kim’s apartment and I was saddened to see that the Liza Box looked a bit down on its luck — dusty and in need of some T.L.C.
+A few years later, I was visiting Robbie and Kim’s apartment and I was saddened to see that the Liza Box looked a bit down on its luck — dusty and in need of some serious love — just like Liza.
 I picked it up and examined it closely.
 “What are you doing with the Liza Box?”
 Robbie asked suspiciously.
 “I’m going to take it home with me to freshen it up,” I replied.
 He did not seem convinced.
 “What’s wrong with it?” he asked.
-“Well Rob, she’s dusty and she needs some work,” I said.
-“Well you have to bring it back—you can’t take the Liza Box for good!”
-It was borderline hurtful to not be trusted with the object that I had created; as if I couldn’t just make another one — I’m even unemployed again!
+“Well Rob, it’s dusty and needs to be refreshed, just like Liza’s knees and hips,” I rejoined.
+“Well, you have to bring it back—you can’t take the Liza Box for good!”
+It was borderline hurtful to not be trusted with the object that I had created; as if I couldn’t just make another one — I’m even unemployed again.
 But it was also gratifying to know he still cared.
-“Don’t worry Rob, I’m not gonna steal your Liza Minnelli box, that would be a horrible thing to do and I can’t believe you even said that!”
+“Don’t worry Rob, I’m not gonna steal your Liza Minnelli box.
+That would be a horrible thing to do, and I can’t believe you even said that.”

-Of course I restored it — with my customary painstaking attention to detail — and I returned the Liza box to Robbie and Kim on Christmas Day.
+Of course, I restored it — with my customary painstaking attention to detail — and I returned the Liza box to Robbie and Kim on Christmas Day.
 They were duly appreciative and probably somewhat relieved.
-I guess I never realized how attached they gotten to the box even though it never did anything but sit on the shelf.
-I’m glad to report the box, just like the lady herself, is still going strong and looking fantastic!
+I guess I never realized how attached they’d gotten to the box, even though it never did anything but sit on the shelf.
+I’m glad to report the box, just like the lady herself, is still going strong and looking fantastic.